YouTube will try to automatically flag AI videos starting this month

 Quick Take

-YouTube is enhancing its AI labeling rules by making labels for AI-generated content more prominent.
-Starting May 2026, an automatic detection system will identify AI-generated videos without creator disclosure, but this will not impact recommendations or monetization.
+YouTube is enhancing its AI content labeling by making AI-generated video flags more prominent, starting this month.
+An automatic detection system will roll out by May 2026 to identify AI-generated content without creator disclosure, while recommendations and monetization will remain unaffected.

 Key Points

-- AI content labels will now appear below long videos and as overlays on Shorts.
+- AI labels will now be more visible below long videos and as overlays on Shorts.

 - Automatic detection of AI-generated content will begin in May 2026.

-- Creators are not required to disclose AI content for it to be flagged.
+- Creators won't need to disclose AI content for it to be flagged.

 Article Excerpt